CaldwellDerek/employee-tracker/README.md

 ## Description
 This application uses the command line interface to prompt the user from a series of options.
-Each option uses queries to create, read, update and delete employe information.
+Each option uses queries to create, read, update and delete employee information.

 Technologies used for this application:
 1. MySQL2